-CTRL + ALT + 1 saves a custom camera — and ALT + 1 will recall to that position.
+CTRL + ALT + 1 / LB + B saves a custom camera — and ALT + 1 / LB + A will recall to that position.

 This one’s covered in the first tutorial, but it’s very easy to quickly forget.
-If you have a particular view that you want to save — whether that’s within the cockpit, or externally — you can do so by hitting CTRL + ALT + 1 on the keyboard.
-Pressing ALT+1 will then instantly switch to that camera view, and you can push in the right stick to go back to the standard view.
+If you have a particular view that you want to save — whether that’s within the cockpit, or externally — you can do so by hitting CTRL + ALT + 1 on the keyboard or LB + B for Xbox users.
+Pressing ALT+1 on keyboard or LB + A on Xbox will then instantly switch to that camera view, and you can push in the right stick to go back to the standard view.

-While you can rebind whatever you want, there are a lot of controls in Microsoft Flight Simulator.
+While you can rebind controls to whatever you want on PC and Xbox, there’s still a lot of controls.
 The tutorial will do a great job of explaining just the ones you need to know — or at least the ones you need to know for the aircraft you’re flying.
 Jumping into a Dreamliner is a totally different kettle of fish to a basic Cessna, for instance.

-But what Flight Simulator isn’t great about is recognising when you … don’t have the keys on the keyboard.
-The basic throttle controls are all set to the numpad — like classic flight sims and MicroProse games — but if you have a tenkeyless or 60% keyboard, you’re not going to have any shortcuts for your throttle control.
+But what Flight Simulator isn’t great about is letting you know what controls you can’t immediately access.
+The basic throttle controls on PC are all set to the numpad — like classic flight sims and MicroProse games — but if you have a tenkeyless or 60% keyboard, you’re not going to have any shortcuts for your throttle control.